ashwanth1109/DevLauncher/README.md

 Created a POC for:

-1. Chrome extension setup with popup window written with parcel + react
+1. Chrome extension setup with popup window written with parcel + react Take advantage of faster deployment (50-60%) in cloud IDE over local.
+   Per software capability, we tend to deploy our CDK changes a few times.
+   This results in time wasted waiting on deployments to complete since each deployment can take 15-20 mins.

-2. Electron wrapper for DevSpaces Workspace
+2. Electron wrapper for DevSpaces Workspace (idea is low impact - so scrapped)

-## Milestone 1: Session Management + Quick set config via extension
+## Milestone 1: DevSpaces Session Management from extension + Quick set config via extension

 ### Feasibility Study: